harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-executions/create-a-kubernetes-rolling-deployment.md

 This method is similar to a standard Canary strategy, but different from the Harness Kubernetes Canary strategy.
 The Harness Kubernetes Canary strategy uses a canary phase followed by a rolling update as its final phase.
 See [Create a Kubernetes Canary Deployment](create-a-kubernetes-canary-deployment.md) for more information.

-For a detailed explanation of Kubernetes rolling updates, see [Performing a Rolling Update](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/) from Kubernetes.### Before you begin
+For a detailed explanation of Kubernetes rolling updates, see [Performing a Rolling Update](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/) from Kubernetes.

+### Before you begin

 * [Kubernetes CD Quickstart](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-cd-quickstart.md)
 * [Add Kubernetes Manifests](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/define-kubernetes-manifests.md)
 * [Define Your Kubernetes Target Infrastructure](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-infra/define-your-kubernetes-target-infrastructure.md)

-## Review: what workloads can I deploy?
+## What workloads can I deploy?

 Stages using Harness Canary and Blue/Green steps only support [Kubernetes Deployment workloads](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).